Floydlang/floyd/Docs/Floyd toplevel.md

 Notice: these components are all non-singletons - you can make many instances in one container

-**NON-GOALS**

-- Be reusable.
-- To be composable
-- Pure / free of side effects
+The container's design is usually a one-off and cannot be composed into other containers.
+Almost always has side effects.

-# MORE ABOUT CONCURRENCY AND TIME
+# MORE ABOUT CONCURRENCY AND TIME - INTRODUCING ACTORS

-This section describes how to express time / mutation / concurrency in Floyd.
-These things are related and they are all setup at the top level of the container.
-This is the main **purpose** of the container.
+This is how you express time / mutation / concurrency in Floyd.
+These concepts are related and they are all setup at the top level of a container.
+Infact, the is the main **purpose** of a container.

 The goal with Floyd's concurrency model is: